 What are we cooking?

-Cook any (or all) of the standard competition meats – chicken, pork ribs, pork shoulder or butt (for pulled pork) and brisket.
-If you really want to cook 1 or 4 meats, that’s ok!
+Cook any (or all) of the standard competition meats – chicken, pork ribs, pork shoulder or butt (for pulled pork), brisket and new for 2019 we are adding a new ancillary category of beef Tri-Tip!
+If you really want to cook only 1 or all 5 meats, that’s ok with us!

 All cooking MUST be done on site!

 Judges and peers may be instructed to use knives and forks.

 It is STRONGLY Recommended that ALL team members stay in the judging area as long as possible to gain the most insight as to what the judges think, not just during your teams turn in, but other teams turn ins as well.
 Turn in times will be assigned so as to maximize this exposure.

 All present MUST understand that pictures, and/or (audio/video) recording is ENCOURAGED!
 Bear in mind that this is NOT for public posting, but for the private review of fellow teammates.